In 1964 The Searchers ("Needles & Pins") appeared on the "Ed Sullivan Show."

 In 1979 The North London Avengers changed their name to Madness.

-In 1980 R.E.M. plays its first paid gig at a party given by a band friend.
+In 1980 R.E.M. played its first paid gig at a party given by a band friend.

 In 1980 Grateful Dead performed on NBC-TV's "Saturday Night Live."